eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ### Memory expansion

 In EVM, memory is dynamically allocated in multiples of 1 word “pages”.
 Gas is charged for the number of pages expanded.
-All locations in memory are well-defined initially as zero.

 ![Memory expansion](../../images/evm/memory-expansion.gif)